gnykka/finance-price-tracker/README.md

 I used D3.js for the main chart on Details page.
 The choice came from my personal experience: I worked a lot with D3 and have ready to use code snippets.
 Although personally in production environment with large data I wouldn’t choose D3.
 The main reason is the size and complexity of the library, it’s too low-level, better for more complex and custom data visualizations.

 Unfortunately I didn’t have enough time to fully implement the chart.
-The improvements that I have in mind are: replace the line with candlesticks, show the tooltip and maybe add a brush component to zoom and pan the chart.
+The improvements that I have in mind are: replace the line with candlesticks and maybe add a brush component to zoom and pan the chart.

 ### Jest and React Testing Library